lmfit/uncertainties/doc/index.rst

 Future developments
 ===================

-Planned future developments include:
+Planned future developments include (starting from the most requested ones):

+- handling of complex numbers with uncertainties;

+- increased support for `NumPy`_: Fourier Transform with uncertainties, automatic wrapping of functions that accept or produce arrays, standard deviation of arrays, more convenient matrix creation, new linear algebra methods (eigenvalue and QR decompositions, determinant,…), input of arrays with uncertainties as strings (like in NumPy),…;

 - `JSON <http://docs.python.org/library/json.html>`_ support;

-- increased support for `NumPy`_: new linear algebra methods (eigenvalue and QR decompositions, determinant,…), more convenient matrix creation, standard deviation of arrays, automatic wrapping of functions that accept arrays of numbers with uncertainties, input of arrays with uncertainties as strings (like in NumPy),…;
+- addition of :attr:`real` and :attr:`imag` attributes, for increased
+  compatibility with existing code (Python numbers have these attributes).

 - addition of new functions from the :mod:`math` module;

 - fitting routines that conveniently handle data with uncertainties;

-- handling of complex numbers with uncertainties;

 - a re-correlate function that puts correlations back between data that was saved in separate files;

 - support for multi-precision numbers with uncertainties;

-- addition of :attr:`real` and :attr:`imag` attributes, for increased
-  compatibility with existing code (Python numbers have these attributes).
+**Call for contributions**: I got multiple requests for complex numbers with uncertainties, Fourier Transform support, and the automatic wrapping of functions that accept or produce arrays.
+Please contact me if you are interested in contributing.
+Patches are welcome.
+They must have a high standard of legibility and quality in order to be accepted (otherwise it is always possible to create a new Python package by branching off this one).

 **Please support the continued development of this program** by using `gittip <https://www.gittip.com/lebigot/>`_ or by `donating $10`_ or more through PayPal (no PayPal account necessary).